coder/docs/images/tls-certificates.md

 that requires the `commonName` field.

-If you see this error when building a workspace or performing other operations with Coder workspaces, you may be running into this specific issue.
-To verify that this is the case, you can inspect the certificate of your Coder deployment with the command
+If you see this error when building a workspace or performing other operations with Coder workspaces, you may be running into the aforementioned issue.
+To verify that this is the case, you can inspect the certificate of your Coder deployment with the following command:

 ```shell
 openssl s_client -connect coder.domain.tld:443 < /dev/null 2>/dev/null \|